-5 Options considered
+5. Potential Credible Options

 This section outlines the potential options that have been considered to address the identified need, and summarises the key works and costs associated with implementing these options.
-The options discussed in this section, which include both credible and non-credible options, are:
+In subsequent analysis some of these options have been found not to be credible but are nevertheless included here for completeness.